keerin/keerin.github.io/_posts/2016-04-26-added-a-very-basic-cms.md

           before_filter :authenticate_admin!, except: [ :index, :show ]
 {: .language-ruby}

-In order to only show the create, update and destroy links in the show template, I sinply had to add a little bit of logic as such:
+In order to only show the create, update and destroy links in the show template, I simply had to add a little bit of logic as such:

           <% if admin_signed_in? %>
             <%= link_to "Edit post", edit_post_path(@post) %>